Meeds-io/meeds/CODING_GUIDELINES.md

 ### DEVSTD-33
   Data content upgrades has to be made using Commons-Upgrade API (See link for more details)

+### DEVSTD-53
+  For Liquibae naming, Use
+  - Author = API NAME (metadata, links, social, poll...)
+  - Version = 1.0.0-mip-XYZ-INC
+    - XYZ = MIP number, even very old when added in the context of maintenance issue
+    - INC : incremental number starting from 01

 ## REST APIs